mankra/ossbig2024/README.md

 ### Hugging Face

-The datasets and models are set to private, so a login in the OSSBIG-HF account (Franz-OSSBIG-email) is required.
+The datasets and models are set to private, so a login in the OSSBIG-HF account (Franz's-OSSBIG-email) is required.

 #### Datasets